Tag

 .Image used with permission by copyright holder

 PDFescape is a free web app, so it’s accessible through your favorite browser.
 There’s no lengthy installation process to slow down your work.
 Users can access the editor using any operating system, as long as they can connect to the internet.
-PDFescape’s service is compatible with Safari, Microsoft Edge, Chrome, Internet Explorer, Firefox, and Opera browsers.
+PDFescape’s service is compatible with Safari, Microsoft Edge, Chrome, Internet Explorer, , and Opera browsers.

 You can just pull up a PDF document in the PDF viewer and start adding text and images and even white-out old content.
 There are handy features like zoom and rotate to see small or awkwardly angled text better, and you can use a flurry of standard tools, such as a form designer and several annotation features.